 A process by which individual pieces of an information set are broken down and then grouped together in a meaningful whole.

-Cognitive Load is a psychology concept closely related to Miller’s Law.
+Chunking is a psychology concept closely related to Miller’s Law.

 Takeaways